Josh-Dwernychuk/agent-quotes/README.md

 1. Install Postgres [On a Mac: https://postgresapp.com/] - make sure to install the CLI tools as well.
 2. Create a database with the dev credentials
 ```
-# create user safebutleruser with password 'safebutlerpass';
+# create user databaseuser with password 'databasepass';
-# create database safebutler;
+# create database databasename;
-# grant all privileges on database safebutler to safebutleruser;
+# grant all privileges on database databasename to databaseuser;
 ```

 3. Set up .env file in your local repository